+Before I get into the details of the Harry Potter farmer’s market booths, I’ll share the big picture of how we executed the party.
 The party was originally going to be hosted outside on my parent’s lawn, but the 104 degree temperature persuaded us to absolutely not do that.
 We ended up reserving the gym in our local church building, which turned out to be a perfect venue, as we needed an indoor space large enough to fit over 20 people and several tables.

 We like to have a story that kind of leads the party and presents a natural flow for the activities.
 So we decided to begin the story at “Hogwarts”, where the party guests were new first-year students.